 Combustible dust has long posed a serious hazard in industrial production environments.
 For many companies, incorporating preventive strategies is essential to hinder the accumulation of combustible dust in manufacturing plants and facilities before deflagration, flash fires, or dangerous explosions occur.
-At-risk are employees, personnel, and visitors, but also loss of property—equipment and machinery, and even the facility itself.
+At risk are employees, personnel, and visitors, but also loss of property—equipment and machinery, and even the facility itself.

 What is Considered Combustible Dust?

-Combustible dusts are a byproduct of dry material production processes such as sifting, mixing, cutting, grinding, sanding, and so forth.
+Combustible dust is a byproduct of dry material production processes such as sifting, mixing, cutting, grinding, sanding, and so forth.
 As a result of these processes, the fine particulate matter becomes suspended in the air or through other oxidizing mediums.
 Foods, grains, and agricultural facilities, chemical, fertilizer, and pharmaceutical plants, furniture factories and woodworking facilities, paper mills, textile manufacturing, metal processing plants, coal-fired plants, recycling facilities, and wastewater treatment plants are the type of production environments that commonly generate finely ground organic and inorganic materials during processing.
 The material may be metallic or nonmetallic, or both, as either can hold combustible properties that, with the right combination of air or other gases, can deflagrate, catch fire, and explode.

 Dust collection required to mitigate the risks and hazards from combustible particulate matter is complicated and begins with the right dust collector system.
 The “right” dust collector would be a system designed to filter the particulate matter generated, following OSHA guidelines and, principally, NFPA (National Fire Protection Association) codes and standards, and also, when applicable, meeting ATEX and FM international standards.
-In other words, each dust collection and explosion prevention solution should be designed according to what makes sense for a particular plant, with consideration to specific application and process conditions.
+In other words, each dust collection and explosion prevention solution should be designed according to what makes sense for a particular plant, with consideration to the specific application and process conditions.

 An effective dust collection system is one that significantly mitigates, if not eliminates, dust deflagration hazards.
 When implementing or designing a collection system it is recommended to follow standards established by NFPA.
-The breadth and depth of the research into safety standards is exhaustive.
+The breadth and depth of the research into safety standards are exhaustive.
 It is common for NFPA worded standards to be incorporated into the codes and regulations of federal or state OSHA agencies, which are mandatory.

 NFPA has numerous standards to aid engineers in the design of specific dust collection systems and to ensure compliance with such important standards as: